Carmel-Vald/Image-Processing-Labs/lab01-basic-image-processing/README.md

 This lab introduces fundamental tools in digital image processing using Python.
-The experiments are based on visible-light and thermal images and cover dynamic range, histograms, enhancement, edge detection, morphology, region properties and Hough-based line detection. :contentReference[oaicite:0]{index=0}
+The experiments are based on visible-light and thermal images and cover dynamic range, histograms, enhancement, edge detection, morphology, region properties, and Hough-based line detection.

 ## Goals